benschulz/ko-grid-sorting/README.md

-A ko-grid extensions to sort by column.
+A ko-grid extension to sort by column.